joshhsoj1902/helm-crd/ISSUE.md

 ### Example 2 - Existing chart, adding new subchart

+In this Example, we have customers already depending on our umbrella chart.
+In a new version we've added a new service that adds a CRD:

 ```shell
 # Pre-install the umbrella chart to simulate a customer already using our chart
 helm dependency build example2/example2a